Walk of Shame – A Pens of the Earth ‘Streets for People’ story.

 Persephone in Winter has been performed to audiences at the New Theatre Royal and the City Museum (where Edward King’s paintings are displayed.)

 It was published on the Edward King Website in May, 2017.
-Read it on line at Persephone in Winter.

 The Diwali Cluster – Published in Octomorphosis, December 2016